SanketPatole/Automated-Meme-Compilations/README.md

   https://developers.google.com/youtube/v3/guides/quota_and_compliance_audits

-* Once audit is completed, copy client_id and client_secrets for your YouTube API account and paste it into googleAPI.json file.
+* Once the audit is completed, copy client_id and client_secrets for your YouTube API account and paste it into googleAPI.json file.
 Please refer following webpage for more details.

   https://developers.google.com/youtube/registering_an_application